 Key specs

-Not sure about this digital malarkey and keen to keep your spending low?
-There’s no other contender than Wacom’s entry-level digital tablet, which has a working area of 152mm by 94mm (6in x 3.7in).
-It actually has the same LPI (2540) as the pricier Wacom Intuos, although the stylus has around half the number of pressure levels (2048 versus 4096).
+Wacom’s entry-level digital tablet has a working area of 152mm by 94mm (6in x 3.7in), and the same LPI (2540) as the pricier Wacom Intuos, although the stylus has around half the number of pressure levels (2048 versus 4096).

-At £36, it’s seriously good value - you could easily spend more on a box of pencils.
-One thing to bear in mind is that the Wacom One doesn’t have any customisable button – that’s something you might miss later down the line.
+You can grab it for £35.99 at a number of retailers, which is seriously good value - you could easily spend more on a box of pencils.
+One thing to bear in mind is that the Wacom One doesn’t have any customisable buttons – that’s something you might miss later down the line.

 For customisable colourways, add-ons, and 2 year warranty with access to their repair service, buy direct from the Wacom website.